 …

 “(f) After the student has concluded his/her final statement, the student and any accompanying individual together with the University staff presenting the case shall leave the meeting.
 The Panel will consider its decision alone, advised by its Secretary.
-The decision shall be communicated to the student in writing within 3 working days of the meeting but may be notified verbally in advance of the written communication at the discretion of the Panel.
+The Panel shall decide initially whether the student is guilty or not guilty of the charge.
+The student and any accompanying individual will then be called back into the meeting to be informed of the Panel’s decision.
+If the student is found guilty, he/she shalll be permitted to submit evidence of any mitigating factors that he/she wishes to be taken into account.
+The student and any accompanying individual shall then leave the meeting again, and the Panel will consider what penalty, if any, to impose.
+The Panel’s decision on penalty shall be communicated to the student in writing within 3 working days of the meeting but may be notified verbally in advance of the written communication at the discretion of the Panel.
 The Panel shall give reasons for its decision.
 The Panel may determine that a student accused of a Major Offence was guilty of a Minor Offence.
 If the Panel decides against the student, he/she shall be notified of the right of appeal.”

 …